Shockwave Therapy

 Integrating Shockwave Therapy with Chiropractic Care

-At Brooklyn Chiropractic Care, we don’t view RSWT as an isolated treatment but as part of a comprehensive approach to your wellness.
+At Brooklyn Chiropractic Care, we don’t view RSWT as an isolated treatment but as part of a full approach to your wellness.
 We often combine shockwave therapy with:

 • Chiropractic Adjustments: To correct structural alignment issues